 - Troop neckerchief (if applicable)

 - Neckerchief Slide (if applicable)

 As you can see, the Scouting uniform has developed a lot since 1908, especially when it comes to the patches that have been added.
-And, just like its physical uniform, the meaning of why scouts wear uniforms has evoved over time as well.
+And, just like its physical uniform, the meaning of why Scouts wear uniforms has evolved over time as well.